ArjunCodes29/ARENA-ML/README.md

-Did ARENA at MAIA.
-Would reccomend to anyone who has some spare time and wants to skill up in AI safety
+Currently doing ARENA at MAIA.
+Expect to finish up to week 2 (third week because of zero indexing) by January.